 Whether you're using it to bake or make homemade dressings, olive oil is likely among your pantry staples.
 While you may already know it's good for your ticker, you may not be aware that it's also a powerful wrinkle-fighter.
 Unlike omega-6-packed canola oil, saturated fats, and partially hydrogenated oils found in many processed foods, olive oil is a healthy fat teeming with omega-3s, which have been shown to keep skin safe from free radical damage.
 The antioxidants found in olives may also help reduce skin damage that can lead to wrinkles and blemishes.

-You may have heard that eating a nightly square of dark chocolate can help lower blood pressure—but the good stuff doesn’t end there.
+You may have heard that eating a nightly square of dark chocolate can help lower blood pressure—but the good stuff doesn't end there.
 Turns out, cocoa has beauty benefits, too.
 A study published in the Journal of Nutrition found that regularly eating chocolate rich in flavanols could help protect skin from harmful UV rays.
-Just beware: Kit Kats don’t count.
-Overly processed candy bars have fewer flavanols than the pricier stuff.
-To get the most bang for your caloric buck and reap all of the skin protection, reach for a small square of dark chocolate that contains 70% cacao and is non-alkalized.
-Nibmor Extreme Dark Chocolate with Cacao Nibs fits the bill (you can buy it online for $3 here), as do many of these 7 Best New Healthy Chocolates.
+Just beware: Kit Kats don't count.
+Overly processed candy bars have fewer flavanols than the better quality stuff.

 Plain Greek Yogurt

 Protein is your pal, especially when it comes to maintaining firm, wrinkle-resilient skin and warding off crow's feet.
 "It's rich in B vitamins, which help to detox skin," says Dr. Kaleroy Papantoniou, a cosmetic dermatologist.
 But remember: not all yogurts are created equal.